tonythomasndm/MC_Assignment-1/README.md

 This Route Planner Application helps users track their journey, including stops, distances covered, and distances remaining.
 Users can switch between miles and kilometers and view their progress visually through a linear progress indicator.

 ## Features

-- **Mode Selection:** Choose between predefined hardcoded stops or a lazy list of stops with less than 10 items.
 - **Distance Calculation:** Automatically calculate the total distance and distance covered up to the current stop.
 - **Unit Conversion:** Toggle between kilometers and miles.
 - **Stop Navigation:** Display current stop, next stop, and distances.
 A "Next Stop" button allows moving to the next stop, which becomes disabled at the last stop.